Pedestrian Accident Lawsuit Representation

 But whether you have legal representation yet or not, there are some steps you can take as you look to preserve your ability to file a personal injury claim.
 Some of the most important include:

-- Preserve all information and documentation about your accident, including any records and insurance information from the motorist(s) involved, a police report (if one was made), and any medical bills you’ve incurred to date.
+- Preserve Evidence: Preserve all information and documentation about your accident, including any records and insurance information from the motorist(s) involved, a police report (if one was made), and any medical bills you’ve incurred to date.

-- Gather and organize all records about your accident and your injuries (i.e. medical records, insurance records, and records related to your employment), as these will be crucial pieces of evidence in any claim you choose to pursue.
+- Organize Records: Gather and organize all records about your accident and your injuries (i.e. medical records, insurance records, and records related to your employment), as these will be crucial pieces of evidence in any claim you choose to pursue.

 Evidence In a Pedestrian Accident Case